verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ## WebLogic Kubernetes Operator

 WebLogic server platform is a widely used enterprise application server for managing Java Enterprise Edition ("JEE") based applications and is [certified](https://blogs.oracle.com/weblogicserver/weblogic-server-certification-on-kubernetes) to run on Kubernetes using the [WebLogic Kubernetes Operator](https://github.com/oracle/weblogic-kubernetes-operator).
 WebLogic Kubernetes Operator manages the WebLogic Domain life cycle in a Verrazzano.
 WebLogic Domain CRD specifies configuration of a WebLogic Domain.
-The Operator watches WebLogic Domain CR and reconciles WebLogic Domain by creating, updating, and deleting Kubernetes resources (Pods, etc.) as needed.
+The Operator watches WebLogic Domain CR and reconciles WebLogic Domain by creating, updating, and deleting Kubernetes resources (Pods, services and so on) as needed.
 Each pod is a WebLogic Domain server (administration or managed).

 <figure>
   <img src="/docs/images/wls-op-action.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="WebLogic Kubernetes Operator"/>